Zen-CODE/kivybits/KivyCompleteVM/ReadMe.txt

 Checkouts
 ---------

-The built and checkout versions of the packages are as follows:
+The build/checkout versions of the packages are as follows:
 * Kivy version - 1.11.1
 * Ubuntu 18.04.02
 * buildozer - latest (as of 2019/08/22)